 - Calling all windsurfers and enthusiasts alike.
 Koureménos Beach is all yours for the taking.
 It’s a given that the beach is known for its interchangeable winds, but you can also expect a pretty fine sand-and-pebbly beach.
 If you decide to bring family/ friends that aren’t so keen on less than calm waters, don’t worry, they can find a cosy spot by one of the tavernas.

-- Family-friendly Falassarna has everything you need for a quiet beach break.
+- Family-friendly Hotels in Chania has everything you need for a quiet beach break.
 Sunloungers in abundance, a flurry of beach bars and meanwhile, for your little ones, a few shallow pools where they can happily splash around.
 And as for you, well you can finally let your hair down, without a single care in the world.
 Total bliss.

 Things to See and Do